St. Croix 360

 Comments

-1. Bill Lawson says
+1. Bill Lawson Avatar

 I think we should push the pipeline companies to be extra safe when putting their lines etc in environmentally sensitive areas.
 I think, things can be done like using thicker walled, more corrosion resistant pipe or even double walled pipe (like is now mandatory for underground fuel storage) in particularly sensitive areas like when doing river crossings etc.